 After a long day on the trail, what’s the first thing you do?
 If you’re like most hikers, you take your shoes and socks off as soon as possible!
-This is an important step in taking care of your feet while camping.
+This is an essential step in taking care of your feet while camping.

-In this blog post, we’ll discuss the basics of taking camp shoes for backpacking along with their care: what are camp shoes, what to wear when done hiking for the day, and how to keep your feet healthy and happy while on vacation!
+In this blog post, we’ll discuss the basics of taking camp shoes for backpacking along with their care: what are camp shoes, what to wear when done hiking, and how to keep your feet healthy and happy while on vacation!

 At their very core, camp shoes are a shoe to wear that lets your feet breathe after being stuffed like mini sausages into socks and shoes for hard miles, grueling labor, and sweaty hours.
 This allows the feet to let out heat and to let the skin get out from a steamy enclosure, which leads to healthier feet in general.